zarr-developers/zarr-python/docs/tutorial.rst

 This array is safe to read or write from multiple processes.

-When using multiple processes to parallelize reads or writes with the blosc compression library, it is necessary to set ``zarr.blosc.use_threads = False``, as blosc's context manager will share incorrect global state amongst processes.
+When using multiple processes to parallelize reads or writes on arrays using the Blosc compression library, it may be necessary to set ``numcodecs.blosc.use_threads = False``, as otherwise Blosc may share incorrect global state amongst processes causing programs to hang.
+See also the section on :ref:`tutorial_tips_blosc` below.
-Disabling will allow the 'contextual' manager to have correct local state.

 Please note that support for parallel computing is an area of ongoing research and development.
 If you are using Zarr for parallel computing, we welcome